ronylitv14/RaccoonDetector/README.md

 - **Programming Languages**: Python
 - **Libraries**: OpenCV, TensorFlow, Keras, NumPy, Pandas, BeautifulSoup

-## Design
+## Example of work

-### User Interface

 The project includes visualization of detection results.
-Here is an example of the interface showing detected raccoons:
+Here is an example of the detected raccoons:

 ![Raccoon Detection Example](./img/work_example.png)